-- 21. Any member attending the AGM has the right to ask questions (although, please note the restrictions on attendance that are set out in the section titled 'Potential impact of Coronavirus (COVID-19)' in the Letter from the Chairman on page 3 of this Notice).
-CCEP must cause to be answered any such question relating to the business being dealt with at the AGM but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a question, or (c) it is undesirable in the interests of CCEP or the good order of the meeting that the question be answered. - 22.
-A copy of this Notice, and other information required by s311A of the Companies Act 2006, can be found at www.cocacolaep.com/about-us/governance/shareholder-meetings.
+- 25. Any Shareholder attending the AGM has the right to ask questions.
+CCEP must cause to be answered any such question relating to the business being dealt with at the AGM, but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a question, or (c) it is undesirable in the interests of CCEP or the good order of the meeting that the question be answered. - 26.
+As Shareholders are unable to attend this year's AGM due COVID-19 restrictions, we recognise that they will not have the opportunity to ask questions at the Meeting.
+Therefore, if Shareholders have questions for the Board in relation to the matters to be discussed at the AGM, please submit them by email to shareholders@ccep.com by 5.15pm on 24 May 2021 (or, in the event of any adjournment, at least 48 hours before the time of the adjourned meeting).